 - Decisions of the Committee are final and non-appealable

 LEAP is a very competitive admissions process.
 The Committee typically only admits 10-15 students into the program.
 You cannot participate in LEAP if you are a past participant in the program or if you have attended law school in the past.

 How are LEAP participants selected for the J.D. program?

-The Diversity and Excellence Committee and LEAP Faculty review participants’ performance in the program and assess whether the applicant exhibits the team-building, leadership, drive, and academic skills necessary to complete law school and pass the bar examination.
-The LEAP Committee then recommends individuals to the Law School’s Admissions Committee for admission to the entering Juris Doctor class.
+The LEAP faculty review participants’ performance in the program and assess whether the applicant exhibits the team-building, leadership, drive, and academic skills necessary to complete law school and pass the bar examination.
+Upon completion of the program, the LEAP committee then recommends individuals to the law school’s admissions committee for admission to the entering J.D. part-time program.
 The Admissions Committee reviews the recommendations and makes a final determination of admission.

 What are the expectations of LEAP participants?